-FORM 10-Q

-(Mark One)

-© QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended June 30, 2024 or

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to

-Commission File Number 001-38434

-(Exact name of Registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-26-0138832 (I.R.S.
-Employer Identification Number)

-Dropbox, Inc. 1800 Owens Street San Francisco, California 94158 (415) 930-7766

-(Address, including zip code, and telephone number, including area code, of Registrant's principal executive offices)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class

-Class A Common Stock, par value \$0.00001 per share

-Trading Symbol(s) DBX Name of exchange on which registered The NASDAQ Stock Market LLC (Nasdaq Global Select Market)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports) and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer \times Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act.

-Indicate by check mark whether the registrant is a shell company (as defined by Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-As of August 5, 2024, there were 245,866,446 shares of the registrants' Class A common stock outstanding (which includes 8,266,666 shares of Class A common stock subject to restricted stock awards that were granted pursuant to the Co-Founder Grant, and vest upon the satisfaction of a service condition and achievement of certain stock price goals and 348,058 shares of Class A common stock subject to restricted stock awards that were granted to other Dropbox executives and vest upon the satisfaction of a service condition and as applicable, achievement of certain stock price goals), 79,551,154 shares of the registrant's Class B common stock outstanding, and no shares of the registrant's Class C common stock outstanding.
+FOF RM 10-Q (Mark One) ☑ QUARTERLY REPORT PURSUANT TO S OF THE SECURITIES EXCHA ANGE ACT OF 1934 ☐ TRANSITION REPORT PURSUANT TO S SECTION 13 OR 15(d) C For the transition period ANGE ACT OF 1934 Commission Fi le Number 001-38434 box, Inc. Nevada (State or other jurisdiction of incorporation or orga nization) 26-0138832 (I.R.S.
+Employer Identification Number) (Address, including zip code, a 1800 C San Francisc (415 pbox, Inc. Owens Street o, California 94158) 930-7766 cluding area code, of Registra nt's principal executive offices) Securities registered pursuant to Section 12(b) of the Act: Title of each class Class A Common Stock, par value \$0.00001 per sl ng Symbol(s) DBX Name of exchange on which registered The NASDAQ Stock Market LLC (Nasdaq Global Select Market) Indicate by check mark whether the registrant (1) has filed such shorter period that the registrant was required to file such re- exchange Act of 1934 during the preceding 12 months (or for 0 days.
+Yes No Indicate by check mark whether the registrant has submitted uring the preceding 12 months (or for such shorter period that the - suant to Rule 405 of Regulation S-T (§232.405 of this chapter er) Indicate by check mark whether the registrant is a large acc definitions of "large accelerated filer," "accelerated filer," "small Large accelerated filer \boxtimes Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the reprovided pursuant to Section 7(a)(2)(B) of the Securities Act. = e extended transition period for complyi ing with any new or revised financial accounting standards Indicate by check mark whether the registrant is a shell company (as defined by Rule 12b-2 of th e Exchange Act).
+Yes □ No ⊠ As of May 5, 2025, there were 204,571,028 shares of the registra that were granted pursuant to the Co-Founder Grant, and vest up subject to restricted stock awards that were granted to other Drop 76,921,620 shares of the registrant's Class B common stock outs on the satisfaction of a service copbox executives and vest upon the ondition and achievement of certain stoc ne satisfaction of a service condition and k price goals and 89,705 shares of Class A common stock as applicable, achievement of certain stock price goals), ds